domkm/graphql-best-practices/README.md

   dateOfBirth: ISO8601DateTime
 }
 ```
 - We provide the client with `fullName`, instead of just `givenName` and `surname`.
 There is no advantage to the UI concatenating strings, especially when it is complicated by nullable names and potentially multiple languages, some of which have surnames are last names and some of which have surnames are first names.
+This is even more useful when multiple clients, built from different codebases, need to show the same data.
 We can provide `givenName` and `surname` fields, but we should also provide the info that clients require instead of making clients jump through hoops to render correctly.
 - Even though we are displaying the user's age in milliseconds, we don't expose this field directly.
 This is because, unlike `fullName`, `ageInMilliseconds` changes constantly.
 This is a case where the complexity of calculating the age must be done on the client.
 Calculating the age on the server would cause the UX to suffer.

 ### Redundant Fields